 Flushing in Rosacea [Phenotype 1] :

 Flushing is usually but not always the earliest sign of rosacea which is marked by the redness of the skin with persistent episodes.
-Though the redness is caused by the dilation of the blood vessels beneath the skin but in its initial level, the early signs of flushing do not show the typical visible blood vessels appearing immediately.
+Though the redness is caused by the dilation of the blood vessels beneath the skin, however, in its initial level, the early signs of flushing do not show the typical visible blood vessels appearing immediately.
 Flushing is characterized by a sudden feeling of warmth, tender, stinging, dry and itchiness of the skin.
 In this stage you can see your pores are very little enlarged contrasting to its natural state and are restored to its natural state when the flushing disappear.
 It depends on its frequency and comes and goes on its own but with physical responses such as stress and stress of their own flushing, anxiety, fear and other emotional states, it prolongs its time to disappear.
 Some people only show the flushing condition and never develop the other phenotypes of rosacea but for some people it is the onset and early sign of rosacea which furthers down to other phenotypes appearing at later stages.
 We will consider the other phenotypes later to delve into a deeper understanding of rosacea.

 Written and Illustrated by Apurva Tathe